SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Reference to the `Tech` object that is researched.

 **cost**
-Resource amount spent to intiate the research.
+Resource amount spent to initiate the research.
 Cancelling the research results in a refund of the spent resources.

 **research_time**
 Time until the `Tech` object's patches are applied.